dandevri/website/pages/other/colophon.md

 No cookies or third-party tracking scripts are embedded on this site.
 Privacy is more important than metrics.

+Heavily inspired by the [IndieWeb][indieweb] concept.
+I wanted to own my content and be in control of how my content is presented.

 This site is committed to providing an experience that functions for the widest possible audience, regardless of technology or ability.
 It's tested on multiple browsers, conform AA level compliance for [WCAG 2.1][wcag], audited with [automating testing services][audit] and checked with a screen reader.

 Layout and components are mostly from [Every Layout][layout] and [Inclusive Components][components].
 CSS follow the [ITCSS][itcss] architecture.
 Component folder structure is based on [Atomic Design][atomic].
 Small design tweaks come from [Refactoring UI][refactoring].